candycode/qlua/README.md

 would automatically be passed to the (int) method and the others to the (double) one, which might or might not be correct.

+It is possible to use custom mappers to translate overloaded methods to different Lua functions.
+Have a look at the qlua::ILuaSignatureMapper and qlua::LuaDefaultSignatureMapper classes for an explanation of the exposed interface.

 Todo
 ----